 As the role changes, conveyancers will need to invest in training and skills acquisition for themselves and their staff.
 Soft skills such as communication skills, listening skills, and empathy will become ever more important as the ability to build relationships becomes even more central.

-Bill Gates' quote:
+We finish where we began, with Bill Gates' quote:

 "We always overestimate the change that will occur in the next two years and underestimate the change that will occur in the next ten."